Save $1,200 on a Full-Time Wing Assistant — This Week Only

 When hiring a CPA, it’s good to have a fair idea of the average cost.
 There are a few things to keep in mind here.

 A CPA can either charge a fixed fee or charge by the hour.
-The hourly rates for CPAs generally range between $30 and $126, with most falling between $30 and $60 per hour for standard services.
+CPA hourly rate generally range between $30 and $126, with most falling between $30 and $60 per hour for standard services.
 With more experienced professionals and complex tasks, the hourly rate ranges between $200 and $400+.

 Choosing between hourly rates and fixed fees can be crucial for small businesses.
 For example, startups often find fixed fees more manageable early on, as it helps to keep tight budgets in check.
 In contrast, established businesses with more complex needs might prefer hourly rates to ensure all their requirements are thoroughly met.

-The scope of services is a major determinant of the cost of hiring a CPA.
+The scope of services is a major determinant of virtual CPA cost.
 Below is a cost breakdown of different services you might require from a CPA:

 Financial Statement Preparation